SzaroBury/SimpleLibraryAPI/README.md

   - Clean layered architecture using Repository, Unit of Work, and DTO patterns

 ## 📅 Planned Features
-- Role checking middleware
-- Validation Refactoring - plan to implement separate classes for custom validation rules to improve code organization and maintainability.
+- Validation Refactoring in the Application layer.
 - Integrating ASP.NET Identity or OAuth2
 - Caching for Performance – plan to implement Redis to cache frequently queried entities and improve response times.
 - Integration Tests to ensure the robustness of the API.